Buddhalow/crud-generator/README.md

 This Generator package provides various generators like CRUD, API, Controller, Model, Migration, View and Vue files for your painless development of your applications.

+The vue generation code is based on this tutorial https://www.itechempires.com/2017/10/laravel-5-5-vuejs-2-0-crud-operations-application/

 ## Requirements
     Laravel >=5.1
     PHP >= 5.5.9